6 Tested and Effective Strategies for Differentiating in World Language

 THEN we’ll write an extra lesson to accommodate the students who had a non-Spanish or French-speaking substitute the previous year and the misplaced native students who are bored to tears.

-HERE ARE FOUR WAYS TO DO IT.
+HERE ARE SIX WAYS TO DO IT:

 I started the year by giving large bars.
 After the Minimaratón culture was embedded into the class routine, usually a few weeks, I gave out smaller bars and students were just as motivated to figure out the question and find the answers.